Rhys Ifans

 • 1997 – Acted alongside his brother Llyr in the film "Twin Town"

-• 1999 – Landed a role in the comedy "Notting Hill," nominated for a BAFTA Award as Best Supporting Actor
+• 1999 – Scored a role in the comedy "Notting Hill" and earned a BAFTA nomination for Best Supporting Actor

 • 2000 – Appeared in the movie "Little Nicky"

-• 2003 – Participated in the play "Accidental Death of an Anarchist"
+• 2003 – Starred in the play "Accidental Death of an Anarchist"

-• 2005 – Won a BAFTA Award for his role in the drama "Not Only But Always," appeared in the music video for "The Importance of Being Idle" by Oasis, and won "Video of the Year" at the NME Awards
+• 2005 – Snagged a BAFTA Award for his role in the drama "Not Only But Always," appeared in Oasis's music video for "The Importance of Being Idle," and took home "Video of the Year" at the NME Awards

-• 2006 – Played a role in "Hannibal Rising," performed in the play "Don Juan in Soho"
+• 2006 – Appeared in "Hannibal Rising" and starred in the play "Don Juan in Soho"

 • 2008 – Proposed to actress Sienna Miller